rohitthapliyal2000/codechef-rank-comparator/README.md

 *Compile/Run the application file i.e. app.py by running the following command:*

 	$ python app.py

+*Enter the following URL in address bar of your browser*

+	localhost:5000

 ### Requirements to run the source :